gigalixir/gigalixir-cli/docs/source/config.rst

 How can I get a static outgoing ip address?
 ===========================================

-Gigalixir doesn't support static outgoing ip addresses at the moment, but some customers have had success using IPBurger.com which is affordable and simple.
+Gigalixir doesn't support static outgoing ip addresses at the moment, but some customers have had success using [QuotaGuard Static IP](https://www.quotaguard.com)'s which is affordable and simple.
 Just configure your http client to make requests through the proxy.
 For example, with HTTPoison, something like this

 .. code-block:: elixir